-All candidates must have graduated from their degree and have confirmation of their award classification before applying for the final assessment interview.
+All candidates must have graduated from their degree before applying for the final assessment interview.
 You must provide SCSI with proof of completion, in writing with your Final Assessment submission that you have graduated from your accredited course.

 Routes to membership